 From 2005-2016, Dr. Hernandez taught at Capital Community College in Hartford, Connecticut where he was Professor of Music and as well as Music Program Coordinator.
 While at Capital he authored that college’s Associate Degree in Music Industry.
 This degree was the first fine arts degree ever offered at Capital Community College.
 He was also the founder, director, and curator of Concerts@Capital, an eclectic music concert series residing in Centinel Hill Hall on the campus of Capital Community College.
 From 2016-2019, Dr. Hernandez was Assistant Professor of Music and Co-Coordinator of the Music Program at El Paso Community College, as well as the producer and curator of The Rio Grande Concert Series, a concert series dedicated to the promotion and dissemination of new music.
 In September of 2019, Arthur and his wife Sarah returned to their beloved New England while temporarily residing in the great state of Maine.
-In January of 2020, Hernandez and his wife returned to Connecticut where he is now Instructor of Music at Gateway Community College in New Haven, Connecticut.
+In January of 2020, Hernandez and his wife returned to Connecticut where he is now Assistant Professor of Music at Gateway Community College in New Haven, Connecticut.
 They now reside, along with their dogs Maggie and Maya, their two goats, Corabelle and Dolly, in a historical home in the bucolic Connecticut countryside.